-Fatigue, bad breath, white coat on tongue and oral thrush, headaches, thrush, vaginal infections, fogginess in the morning upon waking (brain fog), digestive complaints, joint pain, skin problems, loss of sex drive, mood disorders, recurring vaginal and urinary tract infections,sinus infections, hormonal imbalance, etc.
+Symptoms include fatigue, bad breath, a white coat on the tongue, oral thrush, headaches, thrush, vaginal infections, fogginess in the morning, when waking (brain fog), digestive complaints, and joint pain.

 Thrush is marked by soft white patches in the oral cavity, around the anus, or on the skin.
-It most often appears as a result of seriously compromised immune systems due to high sugar diet, antibiotic therapy, or undergoing chemotherapy.
+It most often appears as a result of a seriously weakened immune system due to a high-sugar diet, antibiotics, or undergoing chemotherapy.

-A vaginal yeast infection, by far the more common manifestation of candidiasis, causes burning, itching, and soreness in the vagina, along with a thick, sticky discharge.
-It’s often the result of antibiotic use, poor diet, hormone imbalance, or a combination of these causes.
+A vaginal yeast infection, by far the most common form of candida, causes burning, itching, and soreness in the vagina, along with a thick, sticky discharge.
+It’s often the result of antibiotic use, poor diet, hormone level imbalance, or a combination of these causes.

-Candida can even penetrate throughout the bowel wall, passing into the bloodstream and through the body.
+Candida can even pass the bowel wall, passing into the bloodstream and through the body.
 Once this happens, it can cause depression, extreme fatigue, and a ‘hung over’ feeling in the morning.

 - Prolonged or frequent use of antibiotics or corticosteroids that kill beneficial probiotic bacteria in the gut is one of the most common causes of Candida overgrowth and thrush.

-- Adrenal insufficiency and diabetes have also been mentioned as factors which encourage candidiasis.
+- Adrenal misfunction and diabetes have also been suggested as factors which encourage candidiasis.

-- lso poor digestion, weak immune system, stress, hormonal imbalance, toxins, nutritional deficiencies, and some other factors may contribute to the overgrowth of candida.
+- Also, poor digestion, weak immune system, stress, hormonal imbalance (levels of estrogen affected by thyroid hormones and sex hormones), toxins, nutritional deficiencies, and some other factors may contribute to the overgrowth of candida.

-- One of the obvious steps is to eliminate or cut down on simple sugars, alcohol, all refined carbohydrates such as sugar, white bread, white rice, pasta, cakes, and biscuits as they feed candida.
+- Go on a Candida diet! one of the obvious steps is to eliminate or cut down on sugars, alcohol, and all refined carbohydrates such as white bread, white rice, pasta, cakes, and biscuits, as they feed candida.

-- Learn to control stress as chronic stress can alter flora balance and can suppress immune function.
+- Try to manage stress as chronic stress can alter flora balance and can suppress immune function.

 - Try to avoid over-ripe fruit, dried fruit, bananas, melon, or grapes because they contain too much sugar.
 Fresh fruits may be eaten but in moderation.

-- No fruit juices, honey or artificial sweeteners.
-Stevia and Xylitol (prevents candida infections) are safe alternatives.
+- No fruit juices, honey, or artificial sweeteners.
+Stevia and Xylitol (which prevents candida infections) are safe alternatives.

 - Avoid food additives and processed food.

-- Avoid all alcohol, margarine, refined and heated oils, and hydrogenated fats as they weaken immune system.
-If must fry your food use coconut oil and avoid overheating.
+- Avoid all alcohol and refined or heated oils as they weaken the immune system.
+If you must fry your food use coconut oil and avoid overheating.

-- Consume 1 to 2 tablespoons of ground flaxseed daily as it has antifungal properties.
+- Consume 1-2 tablespoons of ground flaxseed daily as it has antifungal properties.

-- Try to include the following foods: Garlic, onions, leek, onion greens, raw cabbage, raw broccoli, fresh raw vegetables, raw vegetable juices, sprouts, raw coconut oil, such as beans, lentils, plant-based yogurts, home-made sauerkraut (made from raw and not pasteurised cabbage), and miso.
+- Try to include the following foods in your diet: Garlic, onions, leek, onion, raw cabbage, raw broccoli, fresh raw vegetables, raw vegetable juices, sprouts, and raw coconut oil.

 - Take supplements such as Sacardi (with Saccharomyces boulardii) or FemProbio as they contain live probiotic bacteria that have proved to fight Candida and prevent its overgrowth.

-- Grapefruit seed extract – 200 mg two to three times daily.
+- Grapefruit seed extract (200mg two or three times, daily).
 Practitioners rely on this herb for its anti-candida properties.

-- Chlorella and Spirulina has been shown to encourage and support the growth of healthy bacterial flora in your gut, which can help keep candida overgrowth under control.
+- Chlorella and Spirulina have been shown to encourage and support the growth of healthy bacteria in your gut, which can help keep candida overgrowth under control.

 - According to some studies Bee Propolis, like garlic, also helps to fight candida.

-- Take super greens such as Chlorella, Spirulina, Moringa, or Alfalfa that are known to support detoxification and increase number of good probiotic bacteria that help reduce number of candida in the gut.
+- Take SuperGreens such as Chlorella, Spirulina, Moringa, or Alfalfa which are known to support detoxification and increase the number of good probiotic bacteria, that help reduce the amount of candida in the gut.

 - Caprylic acid supplements have been shown to have antifungal properties.
 The best food source of this acid is raw organic Coconut oil.

-Unfortunately, diet alone may not bring permanent healing if you fail to address the root cause of the problem which is often the Leaky Gut Syndrome >.
+Unfortunately, diet alone may not treat a yeast infection, if you fail to address the root cause of the problem which is often leaky gut syndrome.